joerisner/jrisner/src/content/cheat-sheets/bash-file-test-operators.md

 ### `-N`

-_Return true if file has been modified since it was last read_
+_Return true if file has been modified since it was last read._

 ```sh
 if [[ -N /path/to/file ]]; then echo "File has been modified"; fi